CodyTheDoer/bevy_easy_shared_definitions/README.md

 bevy_easy_shared_library = "0.1.0"
 ```

-Generally this crate will be installed via inheritance through the bevy_easy_shared_library.
+Generally this crate will be installed via inheritance.